 Yoking is yoga is a non-competitive & safe environment for you to relax your body and mind.

-'Katherine is an exceptional teacher'.
-M
+'Katherine is an exceptional teacher'

 'Yoking is Yoga is what yoga is all about.
 Katherine’s warmth and sheer love for yoga is clear when teaching and puts the whole class at ease.

 The way Katherine describes each pose, each breathing technique and leads you into relaxation is blissful.'

 'Classes and flow are gentle and really reflective especially the reading at the end.
 She encourages the use of props to help you achieve a pose with comfort.'

-About Katherine -
+More about Katherine -

 I discovered yoga before I knew what 'yoga' was.
 Like most children do, exploring and experimenting with my body, creating shapes and moving to rhythms.
 Headstands in the school field, dancing, spinning like a whirling dervish to recreate the sense of expansive freedom of being stood on a cliff.
-Having been first taught Vrkasana (tree) outside a barn in Norfolk aged 12, and my first yoga class in a gym 2 years later, I distinctly remember the sense of relief and wonder at how good it felt to move into asana (postures).
+Having been first taught Vrkasana (tree) outside a barn in Norfolk aged 12, and my first yoga class in a gym 2 years later, I distinctly remember the sense of relief and wonder at how joyous it felt to move into asana (postures).
 It was in London post painting degree in Brighton that really signed and sealed my interest in the relationship between the self and other, (dualism and non-dualism) via the meditative experience of having an art practice, which brought me to a more serious involvement into the realms of the 8 limbs of Yoga.
 The science & philosophies that branch off from the ever multitudinous Yoga (meaning 'to yoke' the body/mind to the breath), not just within the practice of asana but in all relationships, is a daily practice.

 During our yoga practice we will consider the breath and it's effect on the emotions, the brains neuroplasticity and the bodies potential to heal.
-The potential of all beings non-human and human (to quote Timothy Morton), flexibility and strength within the mind and body (which are one and the same), poetry, literature, I hope to bring all of these things together within community-based classes & 1-1 sessions.
+The potential of all beings non-human and human (to quote Timothy Morton), flexibility and strength within the mind and body (which are one and the same), poetry, literature, I hope to bring all of these things together within community-based classes & 1-2-1 sessions.